Proud to be a GI Jobs Military Friendly School

 To begin using your GI Bill benefits at Lewis University, please submit the following forms to the Financial Aid Office:

-- Lewis University VA Education Benefit Enrollment Certification Form. (this document must be submitted every semester you would like to use your benefits.)
+- Lewis University VA Education Benefit Enrollment Form. (this document must be submitted every semester you would like to use your benefits.)

 - DD214 (both Member 1 and Member 4 copies are acceptable)

 - NOBE (if you are a member of the Selected Reserves)

 - Certificate of Eligibility (for Chapter 30 and 33 recipients).
 If you have not received this from the VA yet, please submit all other required documents for processing.
 Your COE can be submitted to us once received.

 To continue using your GI Bill benefits at Lewis University, you must repeat the following steps.

 Each month: Process your monthly verification of enrollment with the VA (not necessary for Chapter 33 recipients).

 Each semester: Submit the VA Education Benefit Enrollment Form to the Financial Aid Services office.
 The form may be faxed, mailed or submitted in person.

 NOTE: If you withdraw from one or more of your classes, it could affect your eligibility for VA Benefits.
 It is your responsibility to notify the Certifying Official if you add/drop any courses during the semester.